Vivek-04022001/Learning-Nodejs/4-natours/starter/notes.md

 ### When we request delete http method why we don't get any console.log on terminal as well on postmann website?

+### Explain deep about middlewares, and can routes be middlerwares too?

+### Explain about middleware sequence of execution and how routes are affect middleware?

+### Benefit of morgan using middleware?

+###

 ### Notes

 - API : Application Programming Interface: a piece of software that can be used by another piece of software, in order to allow application to talk to each other.